‘No one trusts Netanyahu’: Israel’s war cabinet divided amid Gaza conflict

 Still, Netanyahu is known for his political survival skills.
 Israel’s longest-serving prime minister first took office in 1996, and has been in power for 13 of the last 14 years.

-“There is widespread opposition to him and his government’s conduct, but this shouldn’t get us blind to the fact that he has a deep reservoir of public support,” Rabbani said.
+“There is widespread opposition to him and his government’s conduct, but this shouldn’t get us blind to the fact that he also has a deep reservoir of public support,” Rabbani said.

 And though the war cabinet might be divided, expanding the government to include senior military members – as Netanyahu has done – could still serve his interests politically, he added.